Charles Phan: Career

 As a teenager, his curiosity for food began at home while watching his mom, Quyen Van Tran, and his aunt cook and while exploring the food scene of San Francisco.
 Phan saw an opportunity to introduce American diners to the world of Vietnamese food.
 He started by hosting small dinners for friends, refining his style of cooking and developing his restaurant idea.

 In 1995, Phan opened his first restaurant, The Slanted Door, as a fine dining restaurant serving Vietnamese cuisine.
 Its goal was to elevate Vietnamese food with modern design, sustainable local ingredients, quality teas and wine pairings.

 The Slanted Door’s first location was on Valencia Street in the Mission neighborhood of San Francisco.
 It later moved to the SOMA (South of Market) neighborhood in 2002 and finally to its famous location at the historic Ferry Building in 2005.
 Slanted Door was one of the first restaurants in San Francisco to feature craft cocktails.

 In 2004, Phan was recognized as “Best Chef: California” from the James Beard Foundation.
 In the years that followed, Phan continued to expand his restaurant group with more cafes and bars.

 Personal life and death

 Phan resided in San Francisco, California with his wife and three children.

-Phan died from cardiac arrest at a hospital in San Francisco on January 20, 2025, at age 62.
+Phan was a frequent tennis player and often challenged his friends to a game.
+It was at one of his preferred courts that he was playing tennis with Michelle Mah, his Director of Operations (Slanted Door Group), that he suffered a heart attack and died later from cardiac arrest at a hospital in San Francisco on January 20, 2025, at age 62.